Wyangala Dam: History

 The name Wyangala is said to originate from an indigenous Wiradjuri word of unknown meaning and is the name of Wyangala Station, one of the properties flooded by Lake Wyangala waters when construction of the dam was completed in 1935.
 The Wyangala Station homestead site, which was originally settled by the Newham family, is under the water level and can only be seen when the dam is close to being dry.
 The small settlement of Wyangala, located downstream of the dam wall, was established to house workers during the dam construction.

-The current earth and rock wall was constructed between 1961 and 1971 due to fears that the original dam wall was beginning to lift away from its base, and as a result, would not be able to withstand a major flood.
+The current rock-filled wall was constructed between 1961 and 1971 due to fears that the original dam wall was beginning to lift away from its base, and as a result, would not be able to withstand a major flood.
 The original dam wall can be seen when the water level is around 30 per cent of the reservoir's catchment capacity.